Downloads

 Distribution Packages

-Packages for various *buntu versions are available, thanks to ScottK and apachelogger.
+Packages for various Ubuntu versions are available, thanks to ScottK, mamarley, Riddell and apachelogger.

-Gentoo users can simply emerge net-irc/quassel (thanks Flameeyes, jokey, billie, bonsaikitten, scarabeus!).
+Gentoo users can simply emerge net-irc/quassel (thanks Flameeyes, johu, jokey, billie, bonsaikitten, scarabeus!).

-Quassel is also available in Debian (thanks deepdiver), OpenSUSE, Fedora, Arch (kudos to vegai), Exherbo and other distros; the new release should appear soon.
-Fink users on Mac can obtain an X11 version of Quassel via the unstable package repository, packaged by jack-.
-Note that we also provide precompiled native MacOSX binaries (see below).
+Quassel is also available in Debian (thanks deepdiver, debfx, ScottK), OpenSUSE, Fedora, Arch (kudos to vegai), Exherbo and other distros; the new release should appear soon if it's not there yet.

 If you would like to provide packages for your distribution, please contact us!